 About Us / Team

-The Centre has a core team of Chairman, Treasurer, Administrators, and Co-ordinator.
+The Centre has a core team of Chair, Treasurer, Administrators, and Co-ordinator.
 The Chairman oversees the general direction of the Centre, meets with people and takes forward new projects.
 The Treasurer keeps an eye on all things money-oriented and has a general overview of the Centre finances.
 The Administrators and Co-ordinatator oversee the general running and administration of the Centre, organising volunteers, working on publicity, fundraising, and the website.

 The Administrators and Co-ordinator are often around the centre during the day and do most of their work at the second desk on reception.
 They're happy to chat to people and hear what you enjoy about the Norwich Buddhist Centre so they can keep it running smoothly.